cvblab/CBIR_SYNTHETIC_VIEWS/README.md

 - `config.ini`: Configuration file containing all the parameters required for training and evaluation.
 - `train.py`: Main script for training and evaluation, including argument parsing.

-## Configuration
+4. Configuration

-Before running the code, you will need to configure the `config.ini` file to set paths and parameters.
+Before running the code, you must configure the `config.ini` file to set paths and parameters.

 Example `config.ini` file format: